MSFTserver/RavenCoin-Wallet-With-Miners/README.md

 # Raven Wallet Windows Instructions

  1) double click raven-qt.exe to start the wallet

  2) on first start the wallet will have to sync the the blockchain this may take anywhere from a few minutes to days depending on your location and internet connection speed.

- 3) you can hide the syncing windows but no transactions can be made and balances may be reported differntly till the blockchain has been fully synced
+ 3) you can hide the syncing windows but no transactions can be made and balances may be reported differently till the blockchain has been fully synced

 What is Raven?